layer3switch/metrilyx-2.0/docs/QuickStart.rst

 The configuration file can be found at **/opt/metrilyx/etc/metrilyx**.
 To begin, copy the sample config::

-	$ cd /opt/metrilyx/etc/metrilyx
+	$ cd /opt/metrilyx

+	$ cp etc/metrilyx/metrilyx.conf{.sample,}

-	$ cp metrilyx.conf.sample metrilyx.conf
+	$ cp www/config.js{.sample,}

-Edit the **metrilyx.conf**.
-The 'dataprovider' and 'websocket' section are the only 2 needed configurations to get started.
+Edit **etc/metrilyx/metrilyx.conf**.
+The 'dataprovider' section is the only needed configuration assuming that the host has a resolvable FQDN ( i.e. resolves via socket.gethostname() ).
+Otherwise the 'websocket' section will also need to be edited.

 Fill in the uri and port for OpenTSDB in the 'dataprovider' section::